-- Once the mixture is no longer too hot to touch, continue to trickle water over it while carefully and methodically stirring the mixture with your hand until it’s cold to the touch.* If you encounter hot spots, douse it with water.
+- Once the mixture is no longer too hot to touch, continue to trickle water over it while carefully and methodically stirring the mixture until it’s cold to the touch.* If you encounter hot spots, douse the ashes with additional water.
 If you used a stick to stir the mixture, make sure it’s also cold.

 - Once the fire is completely out, use the remaining water to rinse your hand.

 *When dealing with fire in any way, always use the highest degree of caution and care.

 Though campfires can provide many benefits, they require time, effort, and knowledge to maintain.
 There are many other ways to meet your needs when in the outdoors:

 - A good layering system of moisture-wicking and insulating materials will provide warmth and comfort as well as — if not better than — a campfire could.

 - A headlamp will make moving around your campsite safe, simple, and hands free.

 - A candle can provide the atmosphere and camaraderie of a fire but on a smaller scale.

 - A flashlight or headlamp tucked under a clear Nalgene bottle full of water provides an awesome glowing centerpiece for any campsite.